Nanae Station

 Nanae Station (七飯駅, Nanae-eki) is a railway station on the JR Hokkaido Hakodate Main Line.
 It is located in Nanae, Hokkaidō, Japan.
-It is operated by JR Hokkaido and has the station number "H71".
+It is operated by JR Hokkaido, and it has the station number "H71".

 Lines

-The station is served by the Hakodate Main Line and is located 13.8 km from the start of the line at Hakodate.
+The station is served by the Hakodate Main Line, and is located 13.8 km from the start of the line at Hakodate.
 Both local and the Rapid Hakodate Liner services stop at the station.

 Station layout

-The station consists of a side and an island platform serving three tracks.
+The station consists of a side, as well as an island platform serving three tracks.